 Develops practical and sustainable plans for promoting the betterment of communities at local and regional levels.

-Enables students to apply their knowledge and skills through participating in internship and community projects.
+Enables students to apply their knowledge and skills through participating in internship.

 Programme Intended Learning Outcomes (PILOs)